Vertically-Integrated and Scalable Cannabis Operations

 This profile is part of a paid investor education campaign.*

 Heritage Cannabis Holdings Corp.
-(CSE:CANN;OTCMKT:HERTF) is focused on becoming a vertically-integrated cannabis provider.
+(CSE:CANN;OTC:HERTF) is focused on becoming a vertically-integrated cannabis provider.
 To fulfill this goal, Heritage has acquired two licensed producers in British Columbia and Ontario, Canada, respectively: PhyeinMed and CannaCure.
-The company is also in the process of acquiring Purefarma, a well-regarded hemp and cannabis extraction company.
+In December, Heritage also completed the acquisition of Purefarma Solutions Inc., a private British Columbia company that specializes in processing CBD and THC oils.
+Heritage intends to use the skilled professionals at Purefarma to begin the production of high-quality oils and extracts.

-Purefarma has developed their proprietary know-how and intellectual property (IP) for their three key extraction methods and have contracted for 2018, 1,600 acres of farmland in Saskatchewan to grow hemp for extraction purposes.
+Purefarma has developed proprietary processes and intellectual property (IP) for its three key extraction methods and has contracted 1,600 acres of farmland in Saskatchewan to grow hemp for extraction purposes.
 This contract scales to over 3,000 acres by 2021.
-Purefarma has also established relationships with 10 Canadian distribution partners and via the Licensed Producers owned by Heritage, is in discussions with several countries about forming distribution partnerships, providing the opportunity to establish an international presence.
+Purefarma has also established relationships with 10 Canadian distribution partners via the Licensed Producers owned by Heritage.
+These potential partnerships could provide Heritage with the opportunity to establish an international presence moving forward.

 As part of its vertical-integration model, Heritage has also secured the exclusive right to use Hollywood icon Cheech Marin’s cannabis brand, Cheech’s Private Stash, to sell products throughout Canada when Health Canada removes the restrictions on celebrity endorsements.
 It also allows the potential to distribute them globally.
 Heritage has also applied for retail locations in Alberta, and will apply in British Columbia and Ontario.